Vishak-Bhat30/ML4SCI_24/Common Task 1/ML4SCI_Electron_photon_classification.md

 # ML4SCI

-This repo contains the .ipynb and .pdfs of the model trained for ML4SCI for GSoC 2024.
+This repo contains the .ipynb and .pdfs and the weights of the model trained for ML4SCI for GSoC 2024.

 # Common Task 1.
 Electron/photon classification: